SathyaBhat/sathyabh.at/content/2013-12-24-on-to-a-new-life.md

   ****
 </p>

 So here we are.
-It's almost end of this year.
+It's almost the end of this year.
 What I thought would be a <a href="https://sathyabh.at/2013/03/27/closing-the-chapter" target="_blank">wretched year</a>, instead has turned out to be a kickass one, ending in the way I never thought imagined.
-One particular tweet, however, has turned out to be just near prophetic - especialy considering that was her first tweet to me.
+One particular tweet, however, has turned out to be just near prophetic - especially considering that was her first tweet to me.

 <blockquote class="twitter-tweet" lang="en">
   <p>